olifolkerd/tabulator/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Create a report to help us fix a bug in the system
+title: ''
+labels: ''
+assignees: ''

 ---